bcirillo99/bcirillo99/README.md

 </h1>

 ## I'm Benedetto Cirillo 👨‍💻
-- 🔭 I'm currently deepening some topics related to Artificial Vision, Cognitive Robotics, AI applied to Cyber Security, Statistical Data Analysis, Social Netwrok Analysis and Autonomus Vehicle Driving at the University of Salerno.
+- 🔭 I'm currently deepening some topics related to Artificial Vision, Cognitive Robotics, AI applied to Cyber Security, Statistical Data Analysis, Social Netwrok Analysis and Autonomous Vehicle Driving at the University of Salerno.
 - 👨‍🎓 I’m a Computer Engineer and I'm attending the final year of my master's degree in computer engineering with the curriculum in Artificial Inteligence at University of Salerno.
 ## Digital Skills 💻
 - **Tools**:<img src="https://github.com/devicons/devicon/blob/master/icons/git/git-plain-wordmark.svg" title="git" alt="git" width="30" height="30"/>&nbsp;